Edouard94/Gryllus-Microsporidia/README.md

-# Description and study of Albopleistophora grylli infecting Gryllus bimaculatus
+# Description and study of _Albopleistophora grylli_ infecting _Gryllus_ spp.

-This repository gathers raw data for a microsporidium (Albopleistophora grylli n. gen. n. sp.) study in Gryllus bimaculatus
+This repository gathers raw data for a microsporidium (_Albopleistophora grylli_ n. gen. n. sp.) study in _Gryllus bimaculatus_